Search

 • Seeking to influence (both within and outwith the Council's area), persons who could have an impact on animal welfare issues

-To control and protect dogs and the community, Aberdeenshire Council will fully utilise its Dog Warden service.
+To control and protect dogs and the community, we fully utilise our dog wardens.

-It will produce literature on the responsible ownership of dogs, including lists of dog training classes, (some run by Aberdeenshire Council) for distribution.
+It will produce literature on the responsible ownership of dogs, including lists of dog training classes, (some run by the council) for distribution.

 When considering the leasing to circuses of council owned or maintained land, the following will be taken into account: